joshy00/National_Tiles/README.md

-#TODO: Collate all API calls in Services folder.
-#TODO: Remove repeat logic, tidy code
+#TODO: Finish testing AuthContext and API branch to ensure stability.